Complications and Side Effects of Shingles in the Elderly

 While a case of shingles might not be as severe in someone in their 30s or 40s, the virus can be much more painful in someone over the age of 60.

 The pain associated with shingles can affect the quality of one’s life and be quite debilitating.
-When shingles-related pain lasts for an extended period of time, it can prevent individuals from engaging in everyday activities.
+When shingles-related pain lasts for an extended period, it can prevent individuals from engaging in everyday activities.

 In some cases, outbreaks that begin near the eyes or face can result in a hearing or vision problems.
 If the cornea of the eye is affected, shingles can even lead to permanent blindness.